luckyhyosun/fullstackopen/README.md

   - Run in backend

 + npm init playwright@latest
-  - Install Playwright by running in the new project directory
+  - Install Playwright by running in **the new project directory**
   - When using script from package.json:
     - <code>"test": "playwright test"</code>
     - <code>"test:report": "playwright show-report"</code>
   - npm run test -- --ui
     - Tests can also be run via the graphical UI with the command
+  - npm test -- --project chromium
+    - Define the browser engine to be used
+  - And a script to the backend package.json:
+    - <code>"start:test": "cross-env NODE_ENV=test node --watch index.js"</code>
+    - which will enable the backend code to be started in testing mode, i.e. so that _NODE_ENV_ gets the value test.

 **To test React Apps**,
 + npm install --save-dev vitest jsdom